Chewy742/Trials/README.md

 To play the game, you can download the repository and click on the dated application to run the game.

 Scripts for the game can be found in the Assets folder.
+Check out the Game Screen Shots folder to see pictures!